Frequently Asked Questions

 The L.A.
 County Department of Public Health website has detailed information on home isolation in a dozen languages here.
 (See "What You Should Know"; "What if I'm Sick")

 Should I cover my face when I leave home and interact with others?

 At this time, you should not be purchasing medical grade masks, which are in short supply.
-It is extremely important that masks are reserved for those who need them most and have the highest risk of infection, including medical professionals, healthcare workers, public safety workers, and other front line workers.
+It is extremely important that these masks are reserved for those who need them most and have the highest risk of infection, including medical professionals, healthcare workers, public safety workers, and other front line workers.

 Safer at Home Order

 To further combat the spread of COVID-19, Mayor Eric Garcetti has issued a “Safer at Home” emergency order — ordering all residents of the City of Los Angeles to stay inside their residences, and immediately limit all movement outside of their homes beyond what is absolutely necessary to take care of essential needs.

 The virus spreads easily, and this Order is intended to prevent the spread of this disease from overwhelming our healthcare system.
 The goal here is to “flatten the curve” to slow down the spread of the virus and ensure we have adequate health care resources for those who get sick with COVID-19 and those who need emergency medical care for accidents, heart attacks, strokes, and other routine medical conditions.